 10. Practice Makes Perfect

 Now, if you happen to find that you are struggling with the milking technique, there is a great way to practice.
-You’ll need to fill a rubber glove with water and then tie it off.
+You’ll fill a rubber glove with water and then tie it off.

 You can do this over and over acting as though you are milking a goat.
 This should help you with proper technique and to gain milking speed.